The 3 Phases of Retirement Saving (Plus, How to Avoid the #1 Mistake)

 As we near retirement, our need to take on risks typically declines.
 We’re most likely still working, still contributing to retirement savings, but with a different outlook.
 During the accumulation phase, our primary resource was time.
 During the preservation phase, our primary resource is our capital.

 To put it another way, during the accumulation phase we had little to lose and a lot to gain.
-The preservation phase flips this around – we now have more to lose from taking excessive risks than we have to gain.
+The preservation phase flips this around – we now have more to lose than we have to gain.

 Finfrock describes the preservation phase as,